reyna-abhyankar/cognify/docs/source/index.rst

         ^^^

         New to Cognify?
 Check out our hello world example to get started.
-        It shows how to quickly set up Cognify and optimization a simple workflow.
+        It shows how to quickly set up Cognify and optimize a simple workflow.

         +++